 Both engines are very reliable, but M54 maintenance is cheaper

-Apart from the above problem areas, some of the most common M54 issues are clogged PCV valves, leaky vacuum lines, idle control valve issues, DISA valve failure, and faulty VANOS seals.
+Apart from the above problem areas, some of the most common M54 issues are clogged PCV valves, leaky vacuum lines, idle control valve issues, DISA valve failure, coolant loss, and faulty VANOS seals.
 Less common issues include piston ring failure and blown head gaskets.

 M54 vs. N52 Tune-ability: are these engines tuner-friendly?